 Consumer surplus is not always directly measurable.
 Consider the case where a project does not affect consumer surplus because the market price is unaffected.
 For example, it is unlikely that decisions concerning the harvest or protection of a single commercial forest landscape, or the development of a wind energy project, will affect the prices of timber products or electricity.
 Thus, the direct consumer surplus associated with such a project is unlikely to change; indeed, unless the project lowers price, the consumer is not going to gain surplus from the project.
-In that case, consumer surplus becomes relevant only in some other market, but not the market for lumber or energy.
-Suppose that, in addition to the market for lumber or energy, there is a demand for an environmental amenity that is somehow impacted by the logging decision or energy project.
+In that case, consumer surplus becomes relevant only in some other market for lumber or energy, there is a demand for an environmental amenity that is somehow impacted by the logging decision or energy project.
 In that case, there may be surplus that needs to be taken into account in evaluating the logging or energy project.
 This would be an indirect cost or benefit associated with the project, which is discussed below as the fourth type of surplus.